Bangar-and-Venegas/pipeDashboard/README.md

 # README

-pipeDashbaord gets data from pipedrive API and displays them in a dashboard.
+pipeDashbaord collects data from pipedrive API and displays it in the dashboard.

 ## Setup

 Add "PIPE_KEY" to your environment variables.
-It should contain your Pipedrive API Key
+It should contain your Pipedrive API Key.

 ## Data loading

-After running migrations, to populate data run:
+After running database migrations, run the following to populate data:

 ```
 rake p2d:populate